willnguyen1312/zoom-image/packages/docs/src/api/createZoomImageWheel.md

   // Predicate function to determine if zoom should be triggered on a single touch action shouldZoomOnSingleTouch?: () => boolean

+  // Zoom target element, default is the closest image element inside a container zoomTarget?: HTMLElement | null
 }

 function createZoomImageWheel(